Mohammed777777777/Detecting-Crested-Wheatgrass-Using-Remote-Sensing_2/README.md

 3. https://code.earthengine.google.com/4c32e005f3db7a4e8fb6748a78472417 (TimeSeriesUsingRGRS2_PlanetScope_24_19_iNaturalists)

-I also uploaded all the Python scripts that were used to do the time series classification using different spectral indices and using PlanetScope SuperDove and Sentinel-2A.
-So, the order of the files are these: you have to run the GEE JavaScript files first to get the time series data.
-Then, you have to run the Python scripts that use that data.
+All Python scripts used for the presence absence classification are also included.
+These scripts implement classification using the time series of PlanetScope SuperDove and Sentinel-2A spectral indices.
+The workflow is as follows: first, run the Google Earth Engine (GEE) JavaScript files to generate the time-series data; then, run the Python scripts that use the generated data for classification.